 Section 9: Record of proceedings:

 The secretary or a designee shall attend all meetings of the Board of Directors and shall record meeting notes.
-The minutes of such meetings is to be kept at the office of the secretary.
-The secretary shall keep the original or a copy of the by-laws of the Association as amended.
+Minutes of all Board of Director meetings will be uploaded into the WICShare WWA Working Group file within two weeks of the meeting.
+The secretary will also keep a copy of the meeting minutes in his/her files.

 Article VI – Committees